open205/toolkit-205/dv205/README.md

 conda install plotly
 conda install -c conda-forge dash  # use conda-forge to get dash 2.x rather than 1.x conda install pyyaml conda install openpyxl

-pip install cbor2
+pip install cbor2  # no cbor2 on anaconda or conda forge

-# added
+# added streamlit

-conda install -c conda-forge streamlit  --> this didn't work - I got permission errors when trying to run instead use pip install streamlit
+conda install -c conda-forge streamlit  --> this didn't work - I got permission errors when trying to run instead I used pip install streamlit
+But, read below.
+The conda install likely would have worked with the fix below

-Still got errors.
+Still got the same errors with pip as conda.
 Turns out the default port wasn't working do the following to change the default port create a file ./.streamlit/config.toml add the following: